-HOME-TBRA target populations in 2017 were chronically homeless individuals and families, homeless individuals and families with a disability, individuals and families with a disability who are at risk of homelessness, and other special needs as designated by the local Continuum of Care (CoC) and outlined in a specific grant application.
+HOME-TBRA target populations in 2018 were chronically homeless individuals and families, homeless individuals and families with a disability, individuals and families with a disability who are at risk of homelessness, and other special needs as designated by the local Continuum of Care (CoC) and outlined in a specific grant application.
 As a result, the majority of HOME-TBRA participants are homeless or at risk of homelessness.
 HOME-TBRA grantees are required to affirmatively market their HOME-TBRA programs to all qualifying members of their target populations, which necessarily include people who are homeless or at risk of homelessness.
-They are also required to identify those target populations least likely to apply for HOME-TBRA, and determine what special outreach activities will ensure they are fully informed about HOME-TBRA.
+They are also required to identify those target populations least likely to apply for HOME-TBRA and determine what special outreach activities will ensure they are fully informed about HOME-TBRA.
+Substantial Amendment #4 to the 2015-2019 Consolidated Plan will make changes to eligibility criteria that will become effective in program year 2019.

 AIDS Resource Center of Wisconsin, the project sponsor for the state formula HOPWA grant, provides short term rental, mortgage and utility assistance and supportive services to clients.
 The majority of clients had income and were insured and connected to care; stability in housing staff and collaboration with partner agencies has assisted in this outcome.
-ARC-W reports benefitting from the HOPWA

-Institute to make important revisions to the housing procedures and policies manual.
-Short-term rental, mortgage and utility assistance was provided to 100 households and 182 total persons with HOPWA funding.
+ARC-W reports benefitting from the HOPWA Institute to make important revisions to the housing procedures and policies manual.
+Short-term rental, mortgage and utility assistance was provided to 121 households and 165 total persons with HOPWA funding.